-A major role for World Athletics in delivering this plan is through supporting MFs.
-Given the differing scale and needs of MFs, World Athletics recognises the importance of ensuring MFs can focus on growth actions specific to their capacity and priorities, and that requisite support is provided for MFs to achieve their plans.
+Achieving this vision requires a committed approach from all stakeholders.
+The role of World Athletics is to set the direction, guiding principles and oversight in order that those leading and delivering the sport locally and globally, including actions specific to their capacity and priorities, and that requisite support is provided for MFs to achieve their plans.
 This has been emphasised throughout the development of the World Plan, with feedback from consultations leading to World Athletics revising the methodology for MF support to enable an approach more tailored to specific circumstances.